Atara Biotherapeutics Reports Inducement Grant Under Nasdaq Listing Rule 5635(c)(4)

-The stock option has a seven-year term and an exercise price of $13.65, equal to the per share closing price of Atara’s common stock as reported by NASDAQ on the date of grant.
-The stock option will vest over four years, with 25% vesting on the first anniversary of the grant date and the remainder vesting over the following three years, assuming the employee is continuously employed by Atara as of such date.
+The restricted stock units vest over four years, with 25 percent vesting on the first quarterly vesting date after the first anniversary of the vesting commencement date and the remainder vesting in 12 approximately equal quarterly installments over the following three years, subject to the employee being continuously employed by Atara as of such vesting dates.

-Atara is providing this stock option information in accordance with NASDAQ Listing Rule 5635(c)(4).
+Atara is providing this information in accordance with Nasdaq Listing Rule 5635(c)(4).

 About Atara Biotherapeutics, Inc.